ruricolist/overlord/README.md

 need another form of namespacing.
 Accordingly patterns are given names (when they are defined with `defpattern`) and must be invoked by name.

-All that said, Overlord is a mostly faithful implementation of Redo.
+All that said, Overlord is a surprisingly faithful implementation of Redo.
 It differs from Redo principally in having a very different idea of what can be a target.

 Like most practical Redo implementations, Overlord does not (by default) hash files to determine if they have changed.
 The timestamp